botworld-wiki/beatburger.github.io/_bots/berserker.md

 ---
 layout: bot
 contributors: "Diamond"
-updatedAt: "2021-12-15"
+updatedAt: "2021-12-24"

-title: "Berseker"
+title: "Berserker"
 name: "Berserker"
-description: "Special Tank - A solid all around tank.
+description: "Special Tank: a good tank all around - A solid all around tank.
 Armed with a shield and rocket pack this bot is sturdy yet speedy"
 imageUrl: "https://cdn.discordapp.com/attachments/885544735794692146/885545693383634984/berserker.png"
 breadcrumbs:
   Bots: "/bots"
   Tank: "/bots#tanks"

 botName: "Berserker"
 botDescription: "A solid all around tank.
 Armed with a shield and rocket pack this bot is sturdy yet speedy"